1. Cleared, manicured lot – lacks shade and privacy; loss of native plants leads to more erosion, runoff…and work for you!

 6. Create a “dry land” beach above the high water mark; let imported sand erode away naturally and native plants grow back.

-7. Use a well maintained electric motor, or a 4 or 2-stroke engine that meets or exceeds EPA 2006 guidelines.
+7. Use a well maintained electric motor, or a 4 or 2-stroke engine that meets or exceeds EPA 2006 guidelines but beware of workplace safety.

 8. Remove solid dock – try a pipe, cantilever or floating dock, avoid treated wood; use public access where possible.